ethantkoenig/lotsoffiles2/content/kt/sonsofgod.md

 * In the New Testament, the term "sons of God" refers to all believers in Jesus and is often translated as "children of God" since it includes both males and females.
 * This use of the term speaks of a relationship with God that is like the relationship between a human son and his father, with all the privileges associated with being sons.
-* In Genesis 6, some people interpret "sons of God" to be fallen angels, that is, evil spirits or demons.
-Others think it may refer to powerful political rulers or to the descendants of Seth.
+* In Genesis 6:2 and 4, some people interpret "sons of God" to be spirit beings: fallen angels, evil spirits, or demons.
+Others think it may refer there to powerful political rulers or to the descendants of Seth.
-* This use of the term speaks of a relationship with God that is like the relationship between a human son and his father, with all the privileges associated with being sons.
 * The title, "Son of God" is a different term, which refers to Jesus, who is God's only Son.

 ## Translation Suggestions: ##

 * When "sons of God" refers to believers in Jesus, it could be translated as, "children of God."
-* Other ways to translate "sons of God" could include, "angels" or "spirit beings," or "demons," depending on the context.
+* In Genesis 6:2 and 4, ways to translate "sons of God" could include "angels," "spirit beings," "supernatural creatures," or "demons."
 * Also see the link for "son."